abondar24/ServerlessAI/TodoList/README.md

 # Todo List

-Serverless todo list application with chat bot,text to speech, speech to text support
+Serverless todo list application with text to speech and speech to text support

 The app constists of serveral lambda-based services and frontend web application.